MrNeRF/gaussian-splatting-cuda/README.md

 - **[2023-08-24]**:
     - Added updating status line, instead of printing many lines of output during a run
     - In tools folder there is pre-commit hook to run clang-format before every commit.
 See Contribution section.
+    - Added -f flag to force overwriting of output folder
 - **[2023-08-23]**:
   - Command-line parameters have been added to specify the training data path and the output path.
 Note that the output path will not be automatically overwritten anymore.
   - CUDA version restrictions have been relaxed a bit to 11.7 or higher.
 The CUDA architecture of the system on which the software is being compiled is now auto-detected automatically.